openjdk/jdk/doc/building.md

   dpkg-deb -x /tmp/libasound2-dev_1.0.25-4_armhf.deb .
   ```

-* If alsa is not properly detected by `configure`, you can point it out by
+* If alsa is not properly detected by `configure`, you can specify it by
   `--with-alsa`.

 #### X11

 You will need X11 libraries suitable for your *target* system.
-For most cases,
+In most cases,
 using Debian's pre-built libraries work fine.

 Note that X11 is needed even if you only want to build a headless JDK.